High-Resolution Climate Projections Using Diffusion-Based Downscaling of a Lightweight Climate Emulator: Data and Methods

 \subsubsection{Posterior Sampling Downscaling}

-To generate samples consistent with partial or low-fidelity observations $\mathbf{y}$, we employ a posterior sampling strategy.
+The limitation of our previous approach is that a new model needs to be trained every time the low-resolution data source is changed.
+Whereas the conditional model of Section~\ref{subsec:conditional_sr} learns $p(\mathbf{x}\mid\mathbf{y})$ directly, posterior sampling instead uses only the learned unconditional prior $p(\mathbf{x})$, represented by the denoiser $D_\theta$, and incorporates the coarse observation through a likelihood term applied at sampling time.
+Because the prior is independent of the observation operator, the same trained model can be reused with a different coarse data source or measurement operator without retraining.
+To generate samples consistent with different partial or low-fidelity observations $\mathbf{y}$, we employ a posterior sampling strategy \citep{chakraborty2026multimodal,schmidt2025generative}.
 By applying Bayes' rule, the score function of the posterior distribution $p(\mathbf{x}|\mathbf{y})$ decomposes into the learned prior score and a likelihood constraint:

+This decomposition is the basis of the DPS approach, and it is distinct from the conditional model of Section~\ref{subsec:conditional_sr}: the conditional model learns the posterior score $\nabla_{\mathbf{x}}\log p(\mathbf{x}|\mathbf{y})$ directly through training on paired data, whereas DPS never trains a conditional model and instead assembles the posterior score at sampling time from a separately learned unconditional prior $\nabla_{\mathbf{x}}\log p(\mathbf{x})$ and an explicit likelihood term $\nabla_{\mathbf{x}}\log p(\mathbf{y}|\mathbf{x})$.
 Evaluating the likelihood $p(\mathbf{y}|\mathbf{x}(\sigma))$ on noisy states is analytically intractable.
 Following methods like Diffusion Posterior Sampling (DPS) \citep{chung2022diffusion} and Score-based Data Assimilation (SDA) \citep{rozet2023score}, we approximate this term using the denoised estimate of the data.
 Since the EDM denoiser directly predicts the clean data, i.e., $\hat{\mathbf{x}}_0 = D_\theta(\mathbf{x}(\sigma); \sigma)$, we can compute a likelihood score $\mathbf{s}_l$ by backpropagating through the differentiable measurement operator $\mathcal{M}$:

 The denominator represents the effective variance, combining the measurement noise covariance $\Sigma_y$ with a time-dependent stability term $\sigma^2 \hat{\Gamma}$ derived from the SDA formulation \citep{rozet2023score}, where $\hat{\Gamma}$ is a tunable constant approximating the Jacobian-prior interaction.
+The measurement operator $\mathcal{M}$ maps a high-resolution field to a lower resolution by simple bicubic interpolation, so that the residual $\mathbf{y}-\mathcal{M}(D_\theta(\mathbf{x};\sigma))$ in Equation~\ref{eq:likelihood_score_edm} is evaluated at the coarse resolution of $\mathbf{y}$.
+We deliberately use a generic differentiable bicubic downsampling rather than the exact regridding that produced the T30 Gaussian-grid training data.
+Tying the likelihood to a single, dataset-specific coarsening operator would make the method less general, whereas a plain bicubic interpolation lets the same prior be reused with different low-resolution sources without redefining $\mathcal{M}$.
+This makes $\mathcal{M}$ only an approximation of the exact coarsening that brings high-resolution ERA5 to the low-resolution grid of the LUCIE training data, and we empirically adjust the measurement noise to absorb the resulting mismatch.